 There are only a handful of codes that will prevent you from starting your car.
-The most common is a P0AA6 - HV Leak.
+The most common is a P0AA6 - HV Leak (assuming you haven’t run out of gas!).
 This means that some part of the insulation between the high voltage system is "leaking" voltage to car ground (chassis).
 It is typically in:

 Unfortunately, unless you have a code reader on-site, getting codes read on a Prius that won't move is impossible.
 Your best solution is to disconnect the 12V battery to clear the codes as follows:

 Remove the cargo tray cover

 Remove cover over 12V battery in the passenger rear corner